Oklahoma City: 2028 Olympics

-Venues in Oklahoma City will host two events during the 2028 Summer Olympics, which will primarily be held in Los Angeles.
-The LA Olympic Organizing Committee opted to have canoe slalom and softball in Oklahoma City, given the lack of acceptable venues for those sports in Los Angeles.
+Venues in Oklahoma City will host two events during the 2028 Summer Olympics, which will be held primarily held in Los Angeles, approximately 1,300 miles away.
+To reduce costs, the LA Olympic Organizing Committee opted to have canoe slalom and softball in Oklahoma City, given the lack of acceptable existing or temporary venues for those sports in Los Angeles.
 Riversport OKC will host the canoe slalom competition, while Devon Park will host the softball competition.
-Oklahoma City is located approximately 1,300 miles away from Los Angeles.